Vertexvis/vertex-web-sdk/examples/pmi/README.md

 Notes:

 - The examples dev server now uses Vite and serves the repository root, so local asset paths like `/packages/viewer/dist/...` work directly.
+- The local-development block should point to `/packages/viewer/dist/viewer/viewer.esm.js` so it mirrors the same browser bundle shape used by the CDN example.
 - This PMI example only needs the HTML asset block switched.
 Its `main.js` does not import viewer modules from a CDN.